RoamGuru Roam Guru

 Stay at The Beach Hut Guest House on Newry Street—boutique rooms with sea views, about £85-120 a night.

-Beaumaris Castle is the main event today.
-It's the last and most technically perfect of Edward I's Welsh castles—a concentric design with two rings of walls, moat still filled with water, and a symmetry that pleases the eye.
+Beaumaris Castle is the last and most technically perfect of Edward I's Welsh castles—a concentric design with two rings of walls, moat still filled with water, and a symmetry that pleases the eye.
 UNESCO thought enough of it to make it a World Heritage Site.

 The castle opens at 9:30am (£9.50 adults).
 Spring is ideal for visiting—the daffodils and bulbs planted around the walls are flowering, and the mild temperatures make climbing the towers genuinely pleasant.
 Walk the walls, explore the gatehouses, and appreciate the medieval military engineering.
 The exhibition inside covers the construction and daily life here in the 13th century.